-For this is he who was spoken of by the prophet, Isaiah, saying, "The voice of one crying in the wilderness: 'Prepare the way of the LORD; make His paths straight.'" -Matthew 3:3
+For this is he that was spoken of by the prophet, Isaiah, saying, The voice of one crying in the wilderness, Prepare ye the way of the Lord, make his paths straight.

+(Matthew 3:3)

-And out yonder in the wilderness there went out this message: "Repent, for the kingdom of heaven is at hand" (Matthew 3:2).
-When our Lord began His ministry, He picked up that message (see Matthew 4:17).
+And out yonder in the wilderness there went out this message: "Repent; for the kingdom of heaven is at hand" (Matthew 3:2).
+And when our Lord began His ministry, He picked up that message (see Matthew 4:17).

 Matthew records the Sermon on the Mount as does no other Gospel writer.
 Why?
-May I say to you that it's given for people under the Law, for those who have a religion.
-Have you ever noticed that the liberal always is drawn to the Sermon on the Mount?
-I've talked to a number of men and women who say the Sermon on the Mount is their religion.
+He gives it for a people under Law.
+May I say to you that it's given for people who have a religion.
+Have you ever noticed that the liberal always goes to it?
+I've talked to any number of men and women who have said that the Sermon on the Mount was their religion.
 But I haven't found anybody yet who's keeping it.
 You'd better change your religion, friend, unless you keep it.
 Our need is not religion; we need a Savior.
-And the Sermon on the Mount is religion-it is the ethic that Christ gave.
+And the Sermon on the Mount is religion, it is the ethic that Christ gave.
 Do not despise the Sermon on the Mount, just realize that you don't keep it and be honest about it.
 Our Lord also gave the dynamic Matthew records later.
 Matthew is not attempting to give you a chronological life of Christ.
 Rather, he clusters together a group of miracles our Lord performed to show you that the One who gave the ethic on top of the mountain had the power to execute it down below.
 He is the One Matthew is presenting.

 Matthew shows that the Sermon on the Mount deals with the outside of man.
 Why?
 Because the people have already been dealt with on the inside.
 Man has to be changed from within.
-After three years of ministry, our Lord took these men who had been with Him all that time up to Caesarea Philippi where He questioned them: "Who do men say that I, the Son of Man, am?"
+After three years of ministry, our Lord took these men who had been with Him for three years up to Caesarea Philippi where He questioned them: "Who do men say that I, the Son of man, am?"
 (Matthew 16:13).
-They answered, "Well, there are all kinds of reports going around."
+They answered in effect, "There are all kinds of reports going around."
 (And they've been going around ever since.)
-Then He asked, "But who do you say that I am?"
-(Matthew 16:15).
-That's the same question He asks you today.
-Simon Peter said what any Jew in that day must have said when he came to know Him: "You are the Christ [Messiah], the Son of the living God" (Matthew 16:16).
+Then He asked, "But who say ye that I am?"
+(Matthew 16:15, italics mine).
+(And that's the question He asks you today.)
+Simon Peter said what any Jew in that day must have said when he came to know Him: "Thou art the Christ [Messiah], the Son of the living God" (Matthew 16:16).
 The Lord Jesus answered,

-"Blessed are you, Simon Bar-Jonah, for flesh and blood has not revealed this to you, but my Father who is in heaven."
+Blessed are thou, Simon Bar-jona; for flesh and blood hath not revealed it unto thee, but my Father, who is in heaven.
+(Matthew 16:17)

--Matthew 16:17

-Then He mentions the church for the first time; the church is His immediate program now.
+And at that time He mentions the church for the first time.
+That is His immediate program now.

 But wait a moment, He had something else to give them that was new.
-After Simon Peter gave that magnificent answer, it is recorded:

-From that time Jesus began to show to His disciples that He must go to Jerusalem, and suffer many things from the elders and chief priests and scribes, and be killed, and be raised the third day.-Matthew 16:21
+After Simon Peter gave that magnificent answer, it is recorded: From that time forth began Jesus to show unto his disciples, how he must go unto Jerusalem, and suffer many things from the elders and chief priests and scribes, and be killed, and be raised again the third day.
+(Matthew 16:21)